Jasper89c/Jaspers-GC-Mods/README.md

   - `All`
 - These compute the value from the `In Fleet` cell and fill the `Disband` input automatically.

+### 9. Quick Links
+- added 2 links to all navigation for battle and eco sims

+### 10. New Ship Builder Controls

+- Added `+5` and `+10` increment buttons to ship builder rows.
+- Buttons now add `Rate × 5` or `Rate × 10` to the selected ship input.
+- Styled batch buttons to match site UI:
+  - green background `#145A32`
+  - white text
+  - `11.8px Arial, Helvetica, sans-serif` font

 ## Shortcuts & Controls

 ### Mouse controls